melnicki/melnicki.github.io/_posts/2014-03-20-Set-up-public-and-private-subnets-using-AWS-VPC.md

     ```sh
     export SERVICESG_ID=`aws ec2 create-security-group --group-name 'solr' --description 'Solr security group.' --vpc-id $VPC_ID | grep GroupId | head -1 | awk '{gsub(/\"/, "");gsub(/,/,""); print $2}'`
     ```
 10. __Enable SSH inbound from the internet and HTTP & HTTPS inbound from the private subnet for the NAT security group__.
 NOTE: It's a good idea to run SSH on a port other than 22.
 Why?
 Bots on the Internet will constantly try to connect to port 22 looking for any known SSH vulnerabilities.
-Running SSHD on a non-standard port doesn't increase your security per-se, but it reduces a large amount of botnet activity from showing up in your logs and gives you a fighting chance to patch any new known vulnerabilities before they are detected by nefarious entities on the Internet.
-Here I'm setting up support for both port 22 and port 20022 - we'll remove port 22 later after we update the SSHD config on the bastion host later.
+Running sshd on a non-standard port doesn't increase your security per-se, but it reduces a large amount of botnet activity from showing up in your logs and gives you a fighting chance to patch any new known vulnerabilities before your host is exploited.
+Here I'm setting up support for both port 22 and port 20022 - we'll remove port 22 later after we update the sshd config on the bastion host later.

     ```sh
     aws ec2 authorize-security-group-ingress --group-id $NATSG_ID --protocol -1 --source-group $NATSG_ID